Serving our Church & Community

 The Church of the Saviour’s St. Martha’s Guild is a group for women that meets once a month for spiritual and social growth.

 Started in 1955 and still going strong today, St Martha’s Guild is open to all the women of the parish.
 We are a group of women aiming to meet the spiritual, social, economic and service needs of our members, the parish and community.
 The group meets on the 4th Tuesday of the month (exceptions June, July and August).
-Some of the activities of The Guild are bake sales, rummage sales, Italian Cooking night at Caffe Navona, Elegant Afternoon Tea and Breakfast Bistro.
+Some of the activities of the Guild are vendor/craft fairs, bake sales, rummage sales, Italian Cooking night at Caffe Navona, Elegant Afternoon Tea and Breakfast Bistro.

 St. John's Boonton Lunch Ministry